"If you want to increase your success rate, double your failure rate."

 What is important to understand is that to identify what is a failure or a mistake, the definition of success must exists as well.
 For example what has long been the stated goal of health and safety: zero accidents or zero injuries.
 Or what is typically deemed as excellent customer experience: Net Promoter Score of +50 or more.
 What makes things more complex is that manytimes the goal is not a static but a moving target.
 When competitors reveal new products, new technologies emerge or legislation reforms get passed, it means that the environment changes.
 And so should the definition of success.
 In the world of VUCA, the environment keeps changing faster than ever before, which translates to an increased demand of failures and mistakes.
 After all, that's how we keep adapting.

-This blog post is the 5th in our VUCA Blog series.
-For more on this topic, see our previous blog posts:
+This blog post is part of our VUCA blog series.
+For more on this topic, see these blog posts we've written:

 We're a tech company with a passion for helping our customers adapt to the fast changing VUCA world.
 We're doing that by developing easy-to-use SaaS products that make gathering, managing and analysing field information as easy as possible for the end users.
 Remove gatekeepers, go horizontal and learn from your mistakes before they actually happen.
 More info at planbrothers.io.